Sunrise

 Salt Cay

-Little Bluff Lookout,
+Little Bluff Lookout, South Point, and South District.

 Green Flash

-green flash is a phenomenon that is occasionally observed for a slight moment just as the sun sets or rises.
+The green flash is a phenomenon that is occasionally observed for a slight moment just as the sun sets or rises.

 Three effects come together to create the green flash: the refraction of light through the atmosphere, the scattering of the long wavelength blues and violets, and a mirage.

 The earth’s atmosphere refracts (bends) light, and the various colors are refracted to slightly different degrees.
-The longer wavelengths, starting with red, are refracted less than the shorter wavelengths such as greens, blues and violets.
-Because of this, the red, yellow and orange visible images of the sun actually “set” an instant before the green.
+The longer wavelengths, starting with red, are refracted less than the shorter wavelengths such as greens, blues, and violets.
+Because of this, the red, yellow, and orange visible images of the sun actually “set” an instant before the green.
 A minor green fringe can often be observed at most sunsets when the sun is optically enhanced, either through photos taken with a telephoto lens or with binoculars.

 So why isn’t the flash blue or violet?
 The answer is that atmosphere will typically scatter most of the violets and blues.
 Rayleigh scattering is the technical term for this.